liuyueyi-del/ElasticTTT-for-video-editing/README.md

+# FINAL VERSION OF ELASTICTTT will be released here！
+# READY SOON

 # Wan2.2 TI2V-5B TTT CFG Edit

 This project performs per-video test-time LoRA training and prompt-based video editing with Wan2.2-TI2V-5B.
 Semantic editing masks are generated with Qwen3-VL, Grounding-DINO, and SAM2.